Biennio Rosso: Events

 In Turin and Milan, factory councils – which the leading Italian Marxist theoretician Antonio Gramsci considered to be the Italian equivalent of Russia's soviets – were formed and many factory occupations took place under the leadership of revolutionary socialists and anarcho-syndicalists.
-The agitations also extended to the agricultural areas of the Padan plain and were accompanied by peasant strikes, rural unrests, and armed conflicts between left-wing and right-wing militias.
+The agitations also extended to the agricultural areas of the Padan Plain and were accompanied by peasant strikes, rural unrests, and armed conflicts between left-wing and right-wing militias.

 Industrial action and rural unrest increased significantly: there were 1,663 industrial strikes in 1919, compared to 810 in 1913.
 More than one million industrial workers were involved in 1919, three times the 1913 figure.
 The trend continued in 1920, which saw 1,881 industrial strikes.
 Rural strikes also increased substantially, from 97 in 1913 to 189 by 1920, with over a million peasants taking action.
 On July 20–21, 1919, a general strike was called in solidarity with the Russian Revolution.
+Rural militants also seized land that had gone uncultivated from landlords, taking 27,000 hectares of such land in 1919 alone.

 In April 1920, Turin metal-workers, in particular at the Fiat plants, went on strike demanding recognition for their 'factory councils', a demand the PSI and CGL did not support.
-The 'factory councils' more and more saw themselves as the models for a new democratically controlled economy running industrial plants, instead of as a bargaining tool with employers.
+The factory councils more and more saw themselves as the models for a new democratically controlled economy running industrial plants, instead of purely as a bargaining tool with employers.
 The movement peaked in August and September 1920.
 Armed metal workers in Milan and Turin occupied their factories in response to a lockout by the employers.
 Factory occupations swept the "industrial triangle" of north-western Italy.
 Some 400,000 metal-workers and 100,000 others took part.
 On September 3, 185 metal-working factories in Turin had been occupied.

 The PSI and CGL failed to see the revolutionary potential of the movement; had it been maximized and expanded to the rest of Italy, a revolutionary transformation might have been possible.
 Most Socialist leaders were pleased with the struggles in the North, but did little to capitalize on the impact of the occupations and uprisings.
 Without the support and quarantined, the movement for social change gradually waned.